kaizcodes/Pog_Engine/README.md

 >View your markers in order and categories

 Subtitle to Marker
->Turn keywords in transcription into markers to find words you say a lot during hype moments like "nice!"
+>Turn keywords in transcription into markers to find words you say a lot during hype moments like "nice!", this feature is already included in Pog Engine, this script is here just in case the AI misjudged your hype moment so you can manually find these moments yourself.

+Send Markers from Timeline to Clip
+>Send marker from timeline to clip so when you move the clip to another timeline to edit, the marker follows.